 Helps Boost Skin Cell Turnover

-Vitamin C not only reduces redness but also speeds up cell turnover.
-This causes the damaged cells to be replaced with healthy new ones.
-Vitamin C, in conjunction with vitamin E and other substances, has also been demonstrated to prevent UV irradiation-induced damage (sunburn).
-Vitamin C promotes cell turnover, which aids in overall wound healing (such as sunburn or acne scars).
-Inflammation, infection, and scarring are all reduced when wounds heal properly.
+Vitamin C speeds up the cell turnover.
+This helps in replacing the damaged cells with healthy new ones.
+Vitamin C, in conjunction with vitamin E and other substances prevent UV irradiation-induced damage (sunburn).
+Also aids in overall wound healing such as inflammation, infection, and scarring.

-Hyperpigmentation, while harmless, might make you look older.
-According to one study, vitamin C's antioxidant qualities help to fight unsightly dark spots and prevent symptoms of aging caused by sun damage.
-Vitamin C also prevents hyperpigmentation by inhibiting the synthesis of tyrosinase, an enzyme that aids in the production of melanin.
-Thus, Vitamin C can help you achieve a smooth, even complexion.
+Hyperpigmentation, while harmless, makes you look older.
+According to study, vitamin C's antioxidants help to fight unsightly dark spots and prevent symptoms of aging caused by sun damage.
+Also prevents hyperpigmentation by inhibiting the synthesis of tyrosinase, an enzyme that aids in the production of melanin.

 Boosts Collagen Production

-Much like its friends Vitamin E and C, Vitamin A also helps boost production of the protein collagen.
-However, Vitamin A goes a step further, making it unique.
+Like Vitamin E and C, Vitamin A also helps boost production of the protein collagen.
+But Vitamin A goes a step further, making it unique.
 Most vitamins work only on the top layer of the skin, known as the epidermis.
-Vitamin A, however, works on both the epidermis and the dermis (the deepest layer), where it stimulates the production of collagen.
+Vitamin A works on both the epidermis and the dermis (the deepest layer), where it stimulates the production of collagen.

 Fights UV damage